wvodou/Brain-Tumour-Segmentation/README.md

 # Compressed Training Data for Brain Tumour Segmentation
 Brain Tumour Segmentation project for Deep Learning Class at ETH Zurich

+## Environment Setup
+Use the provided tumorsegmentation.yml file to setup your conda environment.

 ## Folder Setup
 Your local machine MUST have the following folder layout for the code to run: